Heather Bannister [+/-]

 Naurin Hashmi [+/-]

-Naurin Hashmi, Legislative Attorney
+Naurin Hashmi, Associate Legislative Attorney

 naurin.hashmi@cga.ct.gov